ankitects/anki-manual/src/deck-options.md

 - Descending intervals

 ## Timer
+Anki monitors how long it takes you to answer each question so that it can show you how long was spent studying each day.
+The time taken does not influence scheduling.
+The default time is 60 seconds, if you take longer than that, Anki assumes you have walked away from your computer or have been distracted, and limits the recorded time to 60 seconds, so that you don’t end up with inaccurate statistics.

 ### Maximum answer seconds
 The maximum number of seconds to record for a single review.
 If an answer exceeds this time (because you stepped away from the screen for example), the time taken will be recorded as the limit you have set.

 ### Show answer timer
 In the review screen, show a timer that counts the number of seconds you're taking to review each card.

+## Audio
+### Don't play audio automatically
+By default, Anki automatically plays audio on the front and back of cards.
+If you uncheck 'automatically play audio', Anki will not play audio until you press the replay audio key, `r` or `F5`.

+### Always include question side when replaying audio
+This option
+controls what happens when you choose to replay audio while the answer is shown.
+Please note that it does not control what happens when you show the answer; for that please see [this section](templates/fields.md#special-fields).

 _____